microsoft/monaco-editor/README.md

 ❓ **Why doesn't the editor support TextMate grammars?**

 - Please see https://github.com/bolinfest/monaco-tm which puts together `monaco-editor`, `vscode-oniguruma` and `vscode-textmate` to get TM grammar support in the editor.

-❓ **What about IE 11 support?**

-- The Monaco Editor no longer supports IE 11.
-The last version that was tested on IE 11 is `0.18.1`.

 ## Development setup